-It turns out that snap judgments based on thin slices aren’t all that astonishing.
+It turns out that snap judgments based on thin slices aren’t very astonishing.
 When studying chess masters who simultaneously play many opponents, make split-second moves, and beat all comers.
 The experience and learning from a lifetime of playing makes this possible; intuition is simply another word for vast experience, for “analyses frozen into habit.”